opentargets/evidence_datasource_parsers/README.md

 ## How to generate the evidence
 This will create a Google Cloud instance, SSH into it, install the necessary dependencies, generate and upload the evidence.
 Tweak the commands as necessary.

+To run this, two conditions related to the service accounts need to be satisfied:
+1. The service account used must have a Storage Admin role for two buckets: `otar000-evidence_input` and `otar001-core`.
+2. The user running the code must have access to use the service account.

 ```bash
 # Set parameters.
 export INSTANCE_NAME=evidence-generation